An admin’s permissions determines what they’re able to see and do in Gusto, as well as which types of email they’ll receive.

 To update an admin's email, you first have to remove them as a payroll admin and then add them as a new administrator with the new email address.

 You can find instructions for how to remove an administrator and add a new administrator in this article by clicking the applicable dropdowns.

 Only the primary payroll administrator can remove other admins.
-If the primary payroll administrator is no longer with the company, contact our team from the Help section of your account for further assistance.
+If the primary payroll administrator is no longer with the company, or the accountant you’re trying to remove is the primary admin, contact our team from the Help or Priority support section of your account for further assistance.

 An email will be sent to your former admin notifying them of the role change.